yassouali/fast.ai_notes/cutting_edge_DL/lecture12.md

         return self.bn(x) if self.bn else x
 ```

+###  1.1. <a name='discriminator'></a>discriminator

-**Descriminator:** Now we can create out descriminator, the input dimensions of the image must be multiples of 16, so that with a succession of convolution with a stride of two, we can endup with a 4x4 volume; so we create a series of conv modules, each one with a convolutionnal kernel of size 4 and a stride of 2, and each times the number of channels is doubled (`cndf *= 2; csize /= 2`), until we endup with a 4x4xchannels feature maps, that we then fed into a 4x4 convolution with a single output channel and no stide, so the output is a 4x4x1 feature map, and we take the mean of these 16 values to get our prediction.
+Now we can create out discriminator, the input dimensions of the image must be multiples of 16, so that with a succession of convolution with a stride of two, we can endup with a 4x4 volume; so we create a series of conv modules, each one with a convolutional kernel of size 4 and a stride of 2, and each times the number of channels is doubled (`cndf *= 2; csize /= 2`), until we endup with a 4x4xchannels feature maps, that we then fed into a 4x4 convolution with a single output channel and no stide, so the output is a 4x4x1 feature map, and we take the mean of these 16 values to get our prediction.

 ```python
 class DCGAN_D(nn.Module):